CLASSIFICATION NO. 222

 Duties may include but are not limited to the following:

-- Assists senior legal staff with legal work in any functional area; investigates facts; conducts legal research; manages schedules, prepares documents, memorandums and report summaries; interviews witness and County personnel; gathers information from County departments, other jurisdictions and outside agencies; conducts legal training for County employees.
+2. Assists senior legal staff with legal work in any functional area for all County departments in one or more legal specialties, and serves as back-up to other assigned specialties; investigates facts; conducts legal research; manages schedules, prepares documents, memorandums and report summaries; interviews witness and County personnel; gathers information from County departments, other jurisdictions and outside agencies; conducts legal training for County employees.

 REQUIRED KNOWLEDGE AND SKILLS